Trequetrum/blog-onesmallstep/content/types-intro.md

 let a: i32 = 5;
 ```

-`int` and `i32` are types and in this case and both denote a <mark>32-bit signed two's complement integer</mark>.
+`int` and `i32` are types and in this case and both denote a {% emph() %}32-bit signed two's complement integer{% end %}.
 The variable `a` is exactly one of `int`'s 2<sup>32</sup> (or 4294967296) possible inhabitants.
 There's some loose notion under which `a` denotes an element of `int` as though `int` were a set.
 If I had written `int a = 5.0,` I would have received a compilation error saying the expression is not well typed.
 The error would say something to the effect that a floating point number cannot be assigned to a variable meant to hold an integer.

 At their core, types seem like a very simple, but frustratingly abstract thing.
 They have a somewhat liminal nature, existing in many forms directly in syntax — where rules inductively define well typed syntax — and also in the meta-language — where we leave it as an exercise to the reader to understand why some expressible syntax is not necessarily meaningful.